Using FastAPI to Run FastKafka Application

 together with your existing FastAPI app, seamlessly integrating their

 functionalities.
-By using the FastKafka.fastapi_lifespan
+By using the FastKafka.fastapi_lifespan method, you

 can start the FastKafka application within the same process as the